Mahdere731/Tigray-Humanitarian-Crisis/analysis/Tigray_Assessment_Analysis.md

 ## References and Data Sources

 ### Analytical Framing and Methodology
 The analytical approach and framing for this project were developed by the author, informed by common geographical analysis practices and widely applied humanitarian data standards.
-Rather than relying on a single source to define the project design, the framework was built through an integrated analytical approach that examines spatial relationships and interprets multiple metrics together.
+Rather than relying on a single source to define the project design, the framework was built through an integrated analytical approach that examines spatial relationships and interprets multiple data points together.

 ---